 - Cluster technology is a passe` whereas cloud server is the newest, most advanced and cutting-edge technology.
 Cloud is more reliable, fastest, remotely accessible, scalable and highly cost-efficient.

 - Cloud hosting resources are based on the actual needs of the client while in server clustering, the resources are pre-defined, so no elasticity or flexibility feature comes along in cluster computing.

 Benefits of Cloud Hosting Over Clustering:

-Reliable: The cloud technology is highly reliable because even the device is lost/damage, it has no impact on data.
+Reliable: Cloud technology is highly reliable because even if the device is lost/damaged, it has no impact on data.
 It remains protected in the cloud servers.

-Cost-efficient: Pay-per-use is the payment method followed in cloud, where the user only pays for the resources that he actually used.
+Cost-efficient: Pay-per-use is the payment method followed in the cloud, where the user only pays for the resources that he actually uses.
 He does not have to spend stacks of money in buying or renting a server, hardware or other such components.
-Apart from this, cloud brings the improved business results.
+Apart from this, the cloud brings improved business results.
 It is highly cost-efficient because investment is lesser while performance per penny is very high.

 Scalable: With cloud hosting, it's easy to scale the resources- storage, RAM, memory, bandwidth etc. based on the needs of your growing business.

-Widely Accessible: The data can be accessible remotely from anywhere, anytime, because it is connected to various remote servers.
-The user only needs to be connected to internet.
+Widely Accessible: The data can be accessed remotely from anywhere, anytime, because it is connected to various remote servers.
+The user only needs to be connected to the internet.